 The buzz phrase that’s currently bubbling up is “differential privacy”.
 Apple is very confident of the approach:

 “Starting with iOS 10, Apple is using Differential Privacy technology to help discover the usage patterns of a large number of users without compromising individual privacy.
 To obscure an individual’s identity, Differential Privacy adds mathematical noise to a small sample of the individual’s usage pattern.
 As more people share the same pattern, general patterns begin to emerge, which can inform and enhance the user experience.”

-But very organisations can hire the kind of resources Apple can to work on differential privacy.
-My point in all of this is not to create a scary story, but to point out that the regulatory environment in terms of privacy is about to undergo a profound shift.
-I would certainly caution again relying on the recently agreed “privacy shield” with the EU, replacing the previous Safe Harbor agreement, especially considering that, of course, Trump has not appointed an ombudsman yet.
+But very few organisations have the kind of resources Apple does to work on things like differential privacy.
+My point in all of this is not to create a scare story, but to point out that the regulatory environment in terms of privacy is about to undergo a profound shift.
+I would certainly caution against relying on the recently agreed “privacy shield” with the EU, replacing the previous Safe Harbor agreement, especially considering that, of course, Trump has not appointed an ombudsman yet.
 If you touch data on EU citizens you need to dramatically improve your data governance game, and become a lot more familiar with data sovereignty issues globally.

 I will be reaching out to companies over the next couple of months to hear what they’re doing about this issue.
 If you’d like to be proactive about it, I’d certainly love to hear what you’re doing about telemetry, privacy and PII.